odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 </p>

 <p align="center">
-Motto: Take what works, leave the rest, be resolute.
+Motto: Take what works and enhance it.
 <br><br>
 I specialize in workforce strategy, planning, and analytics.
 I have the requisite experience and education in management, consulting, finance, economics, organizational behavior, and statistics.
 <br><br>